Sauna-Planet

 To protect the sauna wood and improve its natural beauty, think about using sauna dyes or coatings.
 Sauna stains can keep the wood’s resilience while enhancing its color and depth.
 Choose heat-resistant, non-toxic sauna-specific stains.
 Sealants can add a layer of defense against wear and dampness.
 When applying stains or sealants, follow the manufacturer’s directions to ensure optimal ventilation and sufficient drying time.

-Adding Aesthetic Touches and Personalization
+Adding Aesthetic Touches and Personalisation

 Add decorative elements to your sauna that express your taste and flair.
 Think about adding ornamental components like sauna-friendly artwork, accessories made of natural stone, or unique lighting fixtures.
 To improve the sensory experience, you can also add a fragrance made specifically for saunas, such as birch or eucalyptus.
 Maintaining a tidy and clutter-free atmosphere is important for encouraging calm and serenity.